 - Purchase a tall scratching post to push your cat to climb

 - Observe cat treats as they tend to be filled with huge amounts of calories

 - Ensure you spend time playing with your cat daily as this will help her get the much-needed exercise

 - Consider purchasing an extra kitten to provide company for your cat.

-- Ask your vet to suggest a food for weight management for you.
+- Ask your vet to suggest food for weight management for you.
 Your vet can also assist you in confirming if your cat is overweight and recommending the steps to make certain she stays healthy and happy.

-When a cat gains weight in the appropriate manner, it is not a bad thing.
+When a cat gains weight in an appropriate manner, it is not a bad thing.
 It just shows a cat that is healthy and happy.
 But excessive weight gain could be caused by a host of factors and can lead to lots of issues in your cat if not put in check quickly and properly.
 The steps above are certain to help you pinpoint the issue with your cat and the steps to take in eradicating excess weight gain.